 - Water the plant, and display it in a quaint corner of your home, following the lighting needs of the plant.

 It is important to note that the Chinese Evergreen needs repotting every two years.
 While repotting the plant, ensure that you choose a planter that is at least 2 inches wider than the earlier one.
 On pulling out the plant to repot, you can also choose to plant it in two separate planters, as two different plants.

-9 Best Chinese Evergreen ideas
+9 of the Best Chinese Evergreen Care Ideas

 Chinese evergreen plant care is a piece of cake for plant parents.
 Here are some Chinese Evergreen Care tips and ideas that will ensure that your Chinese Evergreen houseplant lives on healthily.